 Aluminum wiring in house refers to the use of aluminum as the primary conductor for electrical wiring within a residential building.
 Once commonly installed in homes built from the 1960s to the 1970s, aluminum wiring was seen as a cost-effective alternative to copper wiring due to the lower price of aluminum at the time.

-The Complete Guide to House Thermostat Wiring for Beginners
+CONTINUE READING >The Complete Guide to House Thermostat Wiring for Beginners

 House thermostat wiring is the network of electrical connections that allows a thermostat to control the heating and cooling system in a home.
 These connections typically include wires for power, ground, and control signals.
 The power wires provide electricity to the thermostat, while the ground wire provides a safety path for excess electrical current.